 We’ve recently completed a very nice complete flat refurbishment for some very nice clients on their modern docklands flat!
-Christine and Richard wanted to update their flat and had clear ideas about the aesthetic finish for all aspects of the refurb including updating the kitchen, bathrooms, flooring, minor changes to the layout, the fixtures, fittings and colours which were all incorporated into the build throughout.
+Our clients wanted to update their flat and had clear ideas about the aesthetic finish for all aspects of the refurb including updating the kitchen, bathrooms, flooring, minor changes to the layout, the fixtures, fittings and colours which were all incorporated into the build throughout.
 Here are a few photos and some thoughts on refurbishing a modern docklands flat.

 Will I get permission from the managing agent to refurbish my docklands flat?

 Yes in almost all cases the managing agent allow flat refurbishments, but they will often require plans and details of the refurbishment before they grant a licence to alter.

 Can I remove or change the internal wall layout in my flat?

 This will depend upon your managing agent, building regs (the wall may be part of a safe exit route from the building) and structural matters.
 Often walls in modern docklands flats are only stud walls and can easily be moved or removed if the managing agent and building regs allow.